-- 1 Presser foot holder
+- (1) Presser foot holder

 - 2 Notch

 - 3 Pin

 - Slowly lower the presser foot lever so that the presser foot pin snaps into the notch in the presser foot holder.

+- 1) Presser foot lever

+- ▶ The presser foot is attached.

-- Presser foot lever - ▶ The presser foot is attached.
+- Raise the presser foot lever to check that the presser foot is securely attached.

-• When a stitch is selected, the icon for the presser foot that should be used appears in the screen.
+When a stitch is selected, the icon for the presser foot that should be used appears in the screen.
 Check that the correct presser foot is attached before starting to sew.
 If the wrong presser foot is installed, turn off the sewing machine, attach the correct presser foot, and then select the desired stitch again.